masak/alma/documentation/README.md

 Of course, the main consequence of this is that functions accept and return normal runtime values, whereas macros accept and return syntax tree fragments.

+Because macros return syntax tree fragments, quasiquotes are a really good fit.
+Typically, a macro ends with `return quasi { ... };`.

 XXX give two examples: prefix:<exists> and swap, perhaps?

 ## Stateful macros